recumbent-dog/recumbentdog.com/about/about.md

 mono case BOTH WAYS
 lampshades askew

 “I” am Racquel Cable.
-I like to listen to music, read novels, go to the movies, take a walk, cook dinner, water color, and study yoga.
+I like to listen to music, read novels, see movies, take walks, cook dinner, water color, and study yoga.
 I live in Bushwick with my spotted dog, Maude.

 New "radio" show every second Sunday of the month.